 Notes

-- Use always unsalted butter in baking
+- Always use unsalted butter in baking and add salt separately.

-- I suggest using full-fat cream cheese and milk
+- I suggest using full-fat cream cheese and milk.

-- For the flour try to look for low protein content pastry flour
+- For the flour, try to look for low protein content pastry flour.

 Indra